pingcap/docs-dm/en/upgrade-dm-1.0.md

 ### Main changes

 - Add the command mode in dmctl
-- Support replicating the `ALTER DATABASE` DDL statement
+- Support migrating the `ALTER DATABASE` DDL statement
 - Optimize the error message output
 - Fix the panic-causing data race issue occurred when the full import unit pauses or exits
 - Fix the issue that `stop-task` and `pause-task` might not take effect when retrying SQL operations to the downstream